IUC 50th Anniversary Conference and Council Meeting

 Ksenija Turković is prof. of law at the University of Zagreb and former Judge and Vice-president of the European Court of Human Rights.
 She holds an LL.M. and a J.S.D. from Yale Law School and her main field of research are human rights law, criminal law, criminology, victimology, medical law and ethics.
 She published textbooks, books, law commentary and papers in international and domestic journals.
 She presided over a committee that drafted a current Croatian Penal Code and was a Vice-Chair of the Committee that drafted Council of Europe Convention on the Protection of Children against Sexual Violence and Exploitation and Guidelines of the Committee of Ministers of the Council of Europe for Child Friendly Justice.
 She is an IUC course director and former Vice-Chair of the IUC Executive Committee.

-19.00 – Cultural program in cooperation with the City of Dubrovnik
+21.00 – Rector’s Palace: Cultural program supported by the City of Dubrovnik, Dubrovnik Symphony Orchestra

 Friday, September 30, 2022